vstavrinov/acestream-service/README.md

 ## Usage:

 ```
-docker run -d -e PORT=<service-port> -e port=<host-port> -p <container-port>:<service-port> <acestream-image>
+docker run -d -e SCHEME <protocol-scheme> -e ENTRY=<host-port> -e PORT=<service-port> -p <container-port>:<service-port> <acestream-image>
 ```

 - service-port is port of service inside container.
 - container-port is port listening by docker container  proxied to service-port
-- host-port is either external port forwarded to docker-port or container-port itself exposed outside host.
+- host-port is either container port or cloud port where the client connects to (default empty).
+- protocol-scheme is either https (default) or http with what client is connecting.
 - acestream-image is either docker image You build on your own or those pulled from repository.

 host-port is used to rewrite standard acestream engine port 6868 in response to external port to make streams available from outside of container in case for example when docker container is running on the cloud.
-By default host-port is set to 80.
-If this is Your case, you can omit -e port=host-port option.
-But if make requests from the host running docker container, i.e. localhost,  You must set host equal to container-port.
+By default host-port is mempty.
+If this is Your case, you can omit -e ENTRY=host-port option.
+But if make requests from the host running docker container, i.e. localhost,  You must set host-port equal to container-port.

+In the common case the request passes through the chain:

+host-port -> container-port -> service-port

 For example:

 ```
-docker run -d -e PORT=7000 -e port=8000 -p 8000:7000 acestream-service
+docker run -d -e SCHEME=http -e ENTRY=8000 -e PORT=80 -p 8000:80 acestream-service
 ```
 Or you can omit build phase and pull and run it directly from repository:

 ```
-docker run -d -e PORT=7000 -e port=8000 -p 8000:7000 vstavrinov/acestream-service
+docker run -d -e SCHEME=http -e ENTRY=8000 -e PORT=80 -p 8000:80 vstavrinov/acestream-service
 ```

 Finally you can watch tv: